-The national cross-organisational Learning Disability programme is working to make sure people live in homes not hospitals and stop people dying too soon, to improve people’s quality of care and quality of life.
+The national cross-organisational Learning Disability programme is working to make sure people live in homes not hospitals, stop people dying too soon and improve people’s quality of care and quality of life.

 Personal health budgets offer a real opportunity to enable people with a learning disability to live in their own homes or with their families, rather than in institutions.

-People with a learning disability who are eligible for NHS Continuing Healthcare have a right to have a personal health budget.
+People with a learning disability who are eligible for NHS Continuing Healthcare currently have a right to have a personal health budget and government has recently announced that this right will soon be extended to those who are eligible for section 117 aftercare services.
 Anyone else whose support is funded by the NHS, including those with jointly funded packages, could also benefit.

-Building the right support is a national plan to develop community services as an alternative to inpatient facilities for people with a learning disability and/or autism who display challenging behaviour, including those with a mental health condition.
+Building the right support is a national plan to develop community services as an alternative to inpatient facilities for people with a learning disability or autism or both who display behaviour that challenges, including those with a mental health condition.

-Personal health budgets and IPC are an important part of the plan:
+Personal health budgets and integrated budgets are an important part of the plan:

 “ People … should have choice and control over how their health and care needs are met – with information about care and support in formats people can understand, the expansion of personal budgets, personal health budgets and integrated personal budgets, and strong independent advocacy.”

-In line with this, national Transforming Care Partnerships have already begun to offer personal health budgets and integrated personal budgets to people with a learning disability who have complex health needs or behaviour that challenges:
+In line with this, Transforming Care Partnerships have been working together locally with partners and people and families to offer personal health budgets and integrated personal budgets to people with a learning disability or autism or both.

 Our quick guide about personal health budgets and Integrated Personal Commissioning explains more about the policy expectations for CCGs and local government and progress so far.

 The Think Local, Act Personal partnership has published learning and good practice examples from work across England: